petrachi/css_grid/README.md

 __Helpers__ facilitate the use of the grid syntax, to produce correct html markdown.
 This allow you to pass collections and block, and map the result to insert it into correct html tags.

-## Version

-Current Version is 2.0.0.
-This doc is about 1.0.0.
-Update will be realease soon

 ## Installation

 Add this line to your application's Gemfile: